Back to Blog Accounts Payable

 For each organizational model, IOFM has researched effectiveness along with six different indicators.

-- The level of annual invoice volume transacted
+The level of annual invoice volume transacted

-- The level of automation, defined as the extent to which the organization receives invoices electronically and are processed without manual intervention
+The level of automation, defined as the extent to which the organization receives invoices electronically and are processed without manual intervention

 In addition, four data points looking at accuracy:

-- PO first-pass match rate & Share of POs with a mismatch
+Share of POs with a mismatch

-- Share of transactions requiring corrections & Share of duplicate payments generated
+Share of duplicate payments generated

-Volume processing - Of the decentralized organizations, nearly three-quarters process fewer than 100,000 invoices annually.
+Volume processing: Of the decentralized organizations, nearly three-quarters process fewer than 100,000 invoices annually.
 For the partly centralized, that number is 71%, and for the centralized AP organizations 66% process fewer than 100,000 invoices.
 The SSC has almost reverse numbers, 65% process more than 100,000 invoices annually.

-Automation level – For the decentralized organizations, only 28% responded that their organization receives over 51% of their invoices electronically and processes them without manual intervention.
+Automation level: For the decentralized organizations, only 28% responded that their organization receives over 51% of their invoices electronically and processes them without manual intervention.
 The corresponding numbers for the other models are 36% for the partly centralized, 52% for the centralized, and 57% for the shared service centers.

-PO-to-invoice match rate and errors - Half of the respondents in decentralized operations experience a first-pass PO-to-invoice match rate of 90 % or better.
+PO-to-invoice match rate and errors: Half of the respondents in decentralized operations experience a first-pass PO-to-invoice match rate of 90 % or better.
 When it comes to PO-to-invoice mismatches, 58% reported none, and another 27% said they experienced a mismatch 10% or less of the time.
 For the partly centralized, the PO first-pass match rate is evenly distributed from over >90% to <60%, and there were no PO-invoice mismatches nearly two-thirds of the time.
 Almost half of respondents from the centralized organizations reported they can match a PO to an invoice 76% of the time or more often on a first pass, and 60% of them reported no mismatch errors at all.
 Only 11% of SSC-based AP departments achieve a PO-to-invoice first-pass match rate exceeding 90%.
 However, more than three-fourths of them saw a 10% or less mismatch rate.

-Corrections – The decentralized organizations reported that no corrections were needed 12% of the time and half of respondents reported a transaction correction rate between one and five percent; For the partly centralized corrections were required five percent or less of the time for two-thirds of the respondents, and duplicate payments occurred one percent or less of the time for 6 out of 10 of them.
+Corrections: The decentralized organizations reported that no corrections were needed 12% of the time and half of respondents reported a transaction correction rate between one and five percent; For the partly centralized corrections were required five percent or less of the time for two-thirds of the respondents, and duplicate payments occurred one percent or less of the time for 6 out of 10 of them.
 The centralized and SSC organizations stated that less than 5% of invoices required corrections and that duplicate payments are rare.

 Support your AP organizational structure with modern technology